shxdow/shxdow.github.io/index.md

 I am completing my M.Sc. in computer engineering whilst working in security.

-I like browsers, operatings systems, compilers, logic, algebra, program analysis, reverse engineering and typography.
-I keep myself busy by doing a lot of other stuff in the little free time I have.
+I'm interested in browsers, operatings systems, compilers, program analysis, software reverse engineering and typography.

-I occasionally write about things that interest me on my [blog](/blog).
+I occasionally write about the aforementioned topics [here](/blog).

-You can find me on [@shxdow@treehouse.systems](https://social.treehouse.systems/@shxdow) and [@imshxdow:matrix.org](https://matrix.to/#/@imshxdow:matrix.org).
+You can subscribe to this website's content via RSS or you can find me on [@shxdow@treehouse.systems](https://social.treehouse.systems/@shxdow) and [@imshxdow:matrix.org](https://matrix.to/#/@imshxdow:matrix.org).

-##### These are things I've done at some point:
+### Things I've done at some point:

 <!-- * ▗ ▚▗▜▖▘▛ ▟ ▖ ▚ ~ 2023 -->
 * [CVE-2023-32439, Safari type confusion ~ 2023](/cve-2023-32439/)